The Lewy Body Society

 Application Success Factors

-Based on funded projects and organizational priorities:
+Based on funded projects and organisational priorities:

 Alignment with Mission: All funded research directly addresses Lewy body dementia specifically—not general dementia research.
 Projects that clearly differentiate LBD from Alzheimer's or Parkinson's are particularly relevant.